 A short YouTube video created by CAST that illustrates the three principles of Universal Design for Learning.

-The Future is in the Margins: The Role of Technology and Disability in Educational Reform by David H. Rose, Ed.
-D. and Anne Meyer, Ed.
-D.
+The Future is in the Margins: The Role of Technology and Disability in Educational Reform (2005) by Anne Meyer and David Rose

 View VoiceThread of VSA of Massachusetts Teaching Artist Marsha Parrilla teaching at the Ohrenberger School in Boston, MA.
 Or try VoiceThread Universal as a more flexible option for displaying VoiceThread.